slawlor/ractor/README.md

 adding an unhandled enum variant is a compile error.
 With neither focused handlers nor a raw `handle`, the actor inherits the trait's no-op message handler; this supports lifecycle- and supervision-only actors.
-For local actors, `message = enum CounterMessage` can also generate the enum from handler patterns and parameter types.
+For local actors, `message = enum CounterMessage` can also generate the enum from handler patterns and parameter types, copying handler documentation comments to the generated variants.
 Focused `#[ractor::supervision(...)]` methods provide the same dispatch style for supervision events, while `#[ractor::rpc(...)]` sends a handler's return value through the omitted reply-port binding.
 The explicit trait-based API remains available when its flexibility is preferable.
 See the [guide](docs/actor-macros.md) and the [`actor_macro` example](ractor/examples/actor_macro.rs) for the supported method shapes.

 An example `ping-pong` actor might be the following